stefchef/ngrx-camp-app/README.md

 The target of this project was to get a basic knowledge of ngrx and angular 4.

 ## Goal
-The goal of this project was to be able to use and feel confotable with the below mentioned technologies in a project.
+The goal of this project was to be able to use and feel confortable with the below mentioned technologies in a project.

-## Used technologies:
+### Used technologies:
 * Html
 * Typescript
 * SASS - Was used with angular material.
 Not much of the sass features were actually used.